 A tenancy deposit scheme is an independent third party scheme which has been approved by the Scottish Government to hold and protect tenant's deposits until they need to be repaid at the end of the tenancy.

-Under the Tenancy Deposit Schemes (Scotland) Regulations 2011 you are required to submit any tenancy deposit you receive into one of the three approved schemes - please see below for more details.
+Under the Tenancy Deposit Schemes (Scotland) Regulations 2011 you are required to submit any tenancy deposit you receive into one of the three approved schemes.

 The Scottish Government oversee the Tenancy Deposit Scheme, we do not have any input into the schemes and are not able to show preference to any particular scheme.
 For further information please see the Scottish Government website.